Lufteluke/pi-tin/full_software_setup.md

 ```

 When combined with the Pi Tin shutdown handler script, this change will allow the state to be automatically saved before the system shuts down.

+## 14. set volume

+Run `amixer set PCM 50%` to set the volume to a more reasonable level.

 ## additional notes